 The External Environment and Strategy

+A business operates in an open system.
+It does not operate in a vacuum.
+The business has to consider all the dimensions of the external environment such as the regulatory/legal, economic and social environment.
+The company has to carry out a SWOT analysis.
 This is where the company looks at all the threats and opportunities in the external environment.
-It also analyses its strengths and weaknesses so as to know whether it is equipped to face the threats and take advantage of the opportunities in the external environment1.
+It also analyses its strengths and weaknesses so as to know whether it is equipped to face the threats and take advantage of the opportunities in the external environment.

 A strategy refers to the action plan in the company operations.
-It relates to how the company will conduct its business in order to earn higher profits2.
+It relates to how the company will conduct its business in order to earn higher profits.
 It entails the kind of products that the company will produce and the markets that it hopes to penetrate.

 The external environment may adversely or favorably affect the business.
 The company however should ensure it is not caught unawares.
 It should be conversant with the trends in the legal/political, social and competitive markets.
-The strategic leader understands that the external environment is dynamic and highly turbulent3.
+The strategic leader understands that the external environment is dynamic and highly turbulent.
 He has to be flexible, having contingency plans dependent on what happens in the external environment.

-The Legal and Political environment
+The Legal and Political Environment

 This is an area that can be quite a threat to the company as it carries out its business activities.
 New laws can be enacted that can adversely or favorably affect the sales of the business.
 Research studies especially in the health sectors may reveal the dangers of certain components such as metal packaging for food.